microsoft/microcode/docs/samples.md

 The program starts with a rule that uses the accelerometer sensor; which by default detects shake events.
-The 3-face dice is cast and the result is piped in pipe A.
+The 3-face dice is cast and the result is stored in variable A.

-The next 3 rules match the value passed in pipe A and display a different symbol for each value, 1, 2 or 3.
+The next 3 rules match the value passed in variable A and display a different symbol for each value, 1, 2 or 3.

 ### improvement ideas